aws-samples/aws-secure-environment-accelerator/README.md

 - Subnets, Route tables, NACLs, Security groups, NATGWs, IGWs, VGWs, CGWs
 - VPC Endpoints (Gateway and Interface, Centralized or Local)
 - Route 53 Private and Public Zones, Resolver Rules and Endpoints, VPC Endpoint Overloaded Zones
-- All completely and indivdiually customizable (per account, VPC, subnet, or OU)
+- All completely and individually customizable (per account, VPC, subnet, or OU)
 - Layout and customize your VPCs, subnets, CIDRs and connectivity the way you want
 - Deletes default VPC's (worldwide)